9 - 11 APRIL 2013

-We are extremely pleased to have three highly knowledgeable and exciting plenary speakers, who will present very different and challenging thoughts:
+We are extremely pleased to have had three highly knowledgeable and exciting plenary speakers, who presented very different and challenging thoughts:

 - Amanda Gregory, Director of Learning and Teaching, Centre for Systems Studies in the Business School, University of Hull

 - Geoff Royston, formerly Head of Strategic Analysis and O.R. in the Dept. of Health and a former Chair of GORS, Geoff is now an independent analyst and researcher and President of the Operational Research Society

 - Elizabeth Shepherd, Global Director of Business Intelligence and Data Strategy at Hotels.com.